Yannpink/pinksale-knowledge/Audit Partners.md

 This guide lists verified audit service providers partnered with PinkSale.
 These partners help verify smart contracts and enhance security for projects.

 ## Contact Information
-For partnership inquiries and better discounts, contact Saul Pink - The owner of Pinksale:
+For partnership inquiries and better discounts, contact Saul Pink - The owner of Pinksale (a.k.a CEO):
 - Telegram: https://t.me/saulpink
 - Alternative formats: @saulpink, t.me/saulpink